33 Security Supervisor Interview Questions and Answers

 10. How do you keep yourself motivated?

-11. How do you keep your staff motivated?
+11. How do you keep the security staff motivated?

 13. Have you ever worked in a perfect environment?